Emmapr123/CV/README.md

 - When I was in art school I realised that the town in which I lived did not offer a lot of exhibition spaces and opportunities for young artists.
 I figured just being sad about it wouldn't get us anywhere, and to take matters into my own hands.
 I ran this gallery for a few years, opening a new exhibition every other week.
 This allowed amazing experiences of working with artists in al mediums, working on the marketing side of the art world, and I even wrote a research paper on artist-run initiatives that was published in a Dutch art research magazine!

 ## Skills

-Consider skills relevant to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Teammate!